utelecon/utelecon.github.io/en/articles/slack-communication/index.md

 You can also create channels for casual chat among students.
 It is suggested that you avoid talking about topics unrelated to the class on other channels.

 ### Tips: Creating Class Rules
 When using a Slack workspace in class, it is a good idea to set class rules for using the workspace, and to share the rules with students in advance.
-In particular, please be careful of handling personal information such as email addresses (See [Manage Email Display (Slack help center)](https://slack.com/help/articles/228020667-Manage-email-display).).
+In particular, please be careful of handling personal information such as email addresses (See [Manage email display (Slack help center)](https://slack.com/help/articles/228020667-Manage-email-display).).

 ### Good Practices and Examples of Applications